← All guides

 Is it free to extract transcripts for research?

-Yes — you get 25 transcripts per month free with no account.
+Yes — you get 3 transcripts per month free with no account, or 25 a month with a free account.
 That's enough for a pilot study or a small sample.
 For larger corpora, paid plans and the API raise the limits; see pricing.

 Can I trust auto-generated captions in a citation?